sarafuller2018/SVG-Logo-Maker/README.md

 ## Description

-This is an application designed to allow users to quickly generate a logo by answering a few short questions.
+This is an application designed to allow users to quickly generate a logo by answering a few short questions in the terminal.

 ## Installation

 npm i
 -jest
 -inquirer
+-inquirer-maxlength-input-prompt
+-validate-color

 ## Usage